-For about 20 years, the international community has been working on a modern redefinition of the mole.
-This effort centers on an amazingly ultra-pure sphere of one of the world’s most common elements: silicon.
-But unlike the kilogram ingot in France, this one won’t sit in a little vault somewhere and be used for reference.
-Instead, the equations will be used for reference.
-The sphere will serve as evidence that the numbers work.
+For about 20 years, the international community worked on the modern redefinition of the mole.
+This effort centered on an amazingly ultra-pure sphere of one of the world’s most common elements: silicon.
+But unlike the kilogram ingot in France, this one doesn't sit in a little vault somewhere to be used for reference.
+Instead, the equations themselves are the reference.
+The sphere serves as evidence that the equation works.

-And scientists will finally achieve what French revolutionaries envisioned when they created the SI: a measurement system for all times and for all people.
+And scientists have finally achieved what French revolutionaries envisioned when they created the SI: a measurement system for all times and for all people.